American Bresse Breed Club

 - Set in order the financial aspects of running a public club, such as club dues and a financial account.

-- Develop an agreed upon Standard of Practice for American Bresse in the USA and Canada.
+- Develop an agreed upon Standard of Perfection for American Bresse in the USA and Canada.
+(Currently in draft form.)

 - Create a uniform finishing standard, possibly tiered to various accepted criteria.
 Components of a finishing standard might include butcher weight, percent marbling, intensity of flavor, etc.